rvbug/NLP/transformers/README.md

   - If next word depend on two most recent words - then it is `second order Markov Model`

-## Attention

-The process of selective masking is called `Attention` but to create these masks are not a straight-forward.
-In Transformers, the mask is generated via techniques which will be discussed shortly.
-Attention is also known as the retrival process by using the weighted average of values

 ```python
 import numpy as np